“You will not be punished for your anger, you will be punished by your anger.” -Buddha

 Anger: A Positive and Negative Emotion

 Most of the time people consider anger to be a dirty, nasty, negative emotion.
 However, this is not always the case.
-Sometimes, anger can have positive qualities to it, albeit that these positive qualities often stand in the shadows of the negative qualities of anger.
+Sometimes, anger can have positive qualities to it, albeit these positive qualities often stand in the shadows of the negative qualities of anger.

 What is Anger?